vesoft-inc/nebula-docs/docs-2.0/README.md

+!!! danger

-!!! danger "A [new version](https://docs.nebula-graph.io/) has been released."
+    A [new version](https://docs.nebula-graph.io/) has been released.

 <!--
 # Welcome to Nebula Graph {{ nebula.release }} Documentation